MarMed/arlousb/doc/OneStepSetup.md

 ## Security

-Given that the Pi contains sensitive information like your home wifi password and possible a Tesla account access token, please consider the following:
+Given that the Pi contains sensitive information like your home wifi password, please consider the following:

 1. If WiFi Access Point is configured, ensure it is configured with a strong password.
 Make it something better than Passw0rd, more than 8 characters.
 The longer the password the better.
 See [here](https://en.wikipedia.org/wiki/Password_strength) or [here](https://xkcd.com/936/) for password strength.